imrafaelmerino/java-fun/docs/README.md

 (a NullPointerException is always lurking around) that requires a defensive style of programming with much boilerplate code.
 The more nested the structure is, the worse.
-The imperative style uses getters and setters with the mentioned inconveniences, whereas FP uses optics to cope with these limitations,.
+The imperative style uses getters and setters with the mentioned inconveniences, whereas Functional Programming uses optics to cope with these limitations,.

 Before getting into more details about optics and their implementation in java-fun, I'm going to explain ADTs (Algebraic Data Types).